digint/btrbk/README.md

 specific capabilities to create atomic snapshots and transfer them incrementally to your backup locations.

-The source and target locations are specified in a config file.
-This allows simple setups on a single machine with locally attached backup disks, as well as handling more complex scenarios on a server receiving backups from several hosts via ssh.
+The source and target locations are specified in a config file, which allows to easily configure simple scenarios like "laptop with locally attached backup disks", as well as more complex ones, e.g. "server receiving backups from several hosts via ssh, with different retention policy".

 Key Features: